aabriism/aabriism.github.io/index.md

 ### Central Practices
 There are two central practices in Aabriism.

-First:   **We practice Discussion within the Scope of the Central Tenets**.
+First:   **We practice Discussion within the scope of the Central Tenets**.

 To enrichen the experience of being an Aabriist, and to help each other.
 Everyone can contribute and everyone can choose their own wisdom from among the discussions.